-A-Side B-Side is a branded podcast powered byWhatsTheMovement.net a multi-media music discovery platform to showcase art, music and anything moving.
+A-Side B-Side is a branded podcast powered byWhatsTheMovement.net a multi-media music discovery platform to showcase art, music and anything moving in New Jersey & abroad.
 The podcast is hosted by Jonathan C. Ramsey AKA RamseySaidWHAT.
-Here you can find exclusive interviews, tells wild stories and has some tips, tricks, and opinions for the good folks here in Jersey and abroad.
+A-Side B-Side Podcast is the place tell your story, have the hard conversations, host exclusive interviews, Album Reviews, tips, tricks, & more.

 "Jersey doesn't support Jersey."

 If I had a nickel anytime I heard that one man sheesh!
 I'd have no debt and a summer home in Santorini.

 In this episode of our branded Podcast, A-Side B-Side, Ramsey talks about his new experience curating our last show, Feels Like R&B. He also talks about NJ Live 3 brought to you by Garden State Hip Hop & Ciroc at House of Independents last night.
 Rodney asked a question that piqued our interest about supporting the hometown team and what it means to really love the culture.
 This one got pretty heavy.
 Lastly, We're happy to announce that you can listen to A-Side B-Side just about everywhere you consume podcasts.
 You can subscribe to us by clicking the links below or you can listen now by pressing play via Audiomack below.